green-coding-solutions/documentation/content/en/docs/help/troubleshooting.md

 ## Run on macOS fails

-Either with the error `Base exception occured in runner.py:  no element found` or `xml.parsers.expat.ExpatError`
+Either with the error `Base exception occurred in runner.py:  no element found` or `xml.parsers.expat.ExpatError`

 This is due to a current bug with the reading of the XML output of the powermetrics reporter.

 Easiest fix: Just try the run again.
 The error happens seldomly and is random.

 [Please consult this ticket for current status of the bugfix](https://github.com/green-coding-berlin/green-metrics-tool/issues/286)